Voxmelt

 Is Voxmelt just dictation, or can it write for me too?

 Both.
-Beyond speech-to-text, Voxmelt Compose hands your raw dictation to a local AI that restructures it into a clean draft - emails, tickets, commit messages, notes - using 30-plus presets, all on your own GPU with no per-word metering.
+Beyond speech-to-text, Voxmelt Compose hands your raw dictation to a local AI that restructures it into a clean draft - emails, tickets, commit messages, notes - using 30-plus presets, all on your own hardware with no per-word metering.
 Cloud tools charge for their AI edits and process them on their servers; Voxmelt keeps the whole loop on your machine.

 Is there a cheaper Dragon NaturallySpeaking alternative?